You Can Help This Film to Thrive

 IN A DRY LAND was started back in 2012 when Sarah Megyesy (Director/Cinematographer/Editor) moved to Colorado and became involved with Amendment 64, the campaign that legalized cannabis.
 What many people still don’t know is that Amendment 64 also legalized the growing of industrial hemp.
 Many states have since followed and the federal government gave their “okay” for Americans to grow hemp through the 2018 farm bill, but farmers of industrial hemp are still needing to jump through the hoops of a new industry.

-Marketing: $4,000: Marketing fees that are included, but are not limited to, hiring a marketing director, creating and hosting a website, film festival fees, and applying to film finishing programs.
+Marketing: $5,000: Marketing fees that are included, but are not limited to, hiring a marketing director, creating and hosting a website, film festival fees, and continuing to work to get the film in front of audiences.

 about the filmmaker